Tejalp99/Sentiment-Analysis/README.md

 # Sentiment-Analysis and Natural Language Processing for Amazon Product Reviews

-In this live project, you'll get a comprehensive view of the role played by a Natural Language Processing (NLP) Specialist within the Growth Hacking Team of a recently launched startup that's introducing a novel video game to the market.
-The Growth Hacking Team's primary goal is to rapidly expand early-stage startups within a limited timeframe.
+In this live project, you'll get a comprehensive view of the role played by a Natural Language Processing (NLP) Specialist introducing a novel video game to the market.
+The  primary goal is to rapidly expand early-stage startups within a limited timeframe.
 To achieve this, they implement strategies aimed at acquiring a large customer base at minimal costs.
-As a part of this team's growth hacking strategy, your manager wants to chart the landscape of the video game market.
+As a part of the strategy, your manager wants to chart the landscape of the video game market.
 The objective is to understand how customers assess competitors' products, specifically identifying the aspects they appreciate and dislike in a video game.
 Gaining insights into what captivates gamers about a video game will assist the marketing team in effectively communicating the value of their own